-I want students leaving this class to be more confident and experienced with the reading of poetry and literary prose.
+I want students leaving this class to be more confident and experienced with the reading and writing of English sentences and paragraphs.

-I want students to leave having built their active reading and writing skills by having written in different ways about the interpretation of literary texts throughout the quarter.
+I also want students to leave having built their active reading and writing skills by having written in different ways about the interpretation of sentences and paragraphs throughout the quarter.

-I want students leaving the class having had fun with language and fun with poetry, and knowing better what other courses in English might be able to offer them.
+And finally, I want students leaving the class to have had fun with language and knowing better what other courses in English might be able to offer them.

 (Read "The Goals of This Course" for a more complete explanation of our goals for active reading and for increased familiarity with the elements of language.)